-Opto PC44 - Hato Rey Clinic: 4 weeks: 2.5 credits.
+Opto PC44 - COSSMA Cidra Clinic: 4 weeks: 2.5 credits.

-The Hato Rey Satellite Clinic of the Inter American Eye Institute is found within the Bernardini Building where integrative primary care services are provided to patients of all ages.
-Additional services provided include geriatrics, low vision and acquired brain injury diagnosis and management.
+The COSSMA Cidra Satellite Clinic of the Inter American Eye Institute is found within the COSSMA Building where integrative primary care services are provided to patients of all ages.
+Ocular diseases diagnosis management and treatment are emphasized.